FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 	2. Steady growth(apx.
 10 days)
 	3. Flattens out(apx.
 10 days)

-Even if the Corona virus has not had a breakout outside of Mainland China and the cruises, it's still a very dangerous virus and can cause significant casualties around the globe.
-The smallest spark can cause it grow exponentially in the first 10 days and by the first 20 days it may reach thousands if not tens of thousands in population for that country.
+Even if the CoronaVirus has not had a breakout outside of Mainland China and the cruises, it's still a very dangerous virus and can cause significant casualties around the globe.
+The smallest spark can cause exponentially growth in the first 10 days and by the first 20 days it may reach thousands if not tens of thousands in population for that country.
 The best preventive measure is to quarantine the infected individuals and put out the spark before it turns into a fire.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2NTg2ODcyOSwxMjM1MzM4OTMxLC0xNT
+eyJoaXN0b3J5IjpbNTMzNjUzNjgwLC0yNjU4Njg3MjksMTIzNT
-MwMTQzNzIxLC0yMTA3MjgwOTYzLDU3Mzc4Mzg4OSwtNjAxNjAx
+MzODkzMSwtMTUzMDE0MzcyMSwtMjEwNzI4MDk2Myw1NzM3ODM4
-NjAsMTgxNzU1MDM5MSwxMTYwMTYwNDI5LC0xNDI2NjExMzgxLC
+ODksLTYwMTYwMTYwLDE4MTc1NTAzOTEsMTE2MDE2MDQyOSwtMT
-0xNjkwOTk4NzAxLC0yOTI0NTM2MSw5MjAyNDEzNzcsMTA1NzA3
+QyNjYxMTM4MSwtMTY5MDk5ODcwMSwtMjkyNDUzNjEsOTIwMjQx
-ODY3N119
+Mzc3LDEwNTcwNzg2NzddfQ==
 -->